Bill von Hippel appeared on The Project to talk about his donut experiment - or whether people can be encouraged to eat more healthily.

 Brock Bastian is quoted in this article on the cognitive dissonance associated with eating meat (22 April):

-Established in 1983 as a memorial to Michael French, Senior tutor in the Department of Psychology from 1975 to 1981 and maintained from the income of a fund subscribed by his wife, colleagues, students and friends.
+Established in 1985 as a memorial to the late Dr Henry Law and maintained by a fund subscribed by his former colleagues, students and friends.